Krishna1408/simple_python_app/README.md

 1. The python application runs on localhost at port 5000.
 User can also use IP of localhost.
 2. /healthcheck gives a 200 OK response and no other output.
 3. If Instance is down /healthcheck will give you error 404
+4. To login to the instance use the username and password provided during the create instance call.